-- A: The board of directors recommends that you vote FOR: - each of the nominees for director named in this proxy statement; - the approval of proposal 2 (2012 Director Stock Plan); and - the approval and adoption of proposal 3 (Say-on-Pay).
+- A: The board of directors recommends that you vote FOR: - each of the nominees for director named in this proxy statement; and - the approval and adoption of proposal 2 (Say-on-Pay).

 Q: Who is allowed to vote at the annual meeting?